3 March 2026

 My Personal Take: Why This Work Matters

-Continuous, dedicated one-to-one support improves birth experiences and is associated with improved outcomes.
+Continuous, dedicated one-to-one doula support improves birth experiences and is associated with improved outcomes.

 In systems where time and continuity are often stretched thin, that isn't a small thing.